kenjennings/Atari-Breakout76/README04Implementation.md

 **TITLE SCREEN**:

-The Breakout arcade game does not have a title screen.
-The "splash screen" or title graphics are on the physical cabinet.
-The number of players, and game initiation are managed with buttons.
+The Breakout arcade game does not have a title or configuration screen.
+The title graphics are on the physical cabinet.
+Physical buttone manage the number of players, and game initiation.

 However, the Atari computer imitation of Breakout is free from the pay-for-play requirement and it can add configurability to game parameters.
 This requires a minimal user interface which is best separated from the main game screen.
-A separate set up screen also provides an opportunity for splash or title graphics.
+A separate set up screen also provides an opportunity for title graphics.

-Top of screen banner: The Breakout cabinet art does not use many colors.
+Top of screen banner: The Breakout cabinet art does not use many colors -- primarily Yellow, Red, Black, White plus a limited amount of Purple and a darker shade of Yellow.
 Reduction to four-colors should not significantly damage the image quality.

-ANTIC mode D (two scan line/pixel) and mode E (one scan line/pixel) both display 160 pixels/color clocks per line in four colors.
+ANTIC graphics mode D (two scan line/pixel) and mode E (one scan line/pixel) both display 160 pixels/color clocks per line in four colors, so both could display a color-reduced version of the picture.

+Also, text modes 4 and 5 display four colors in each character matrix with an option of swapping one color with a different color register.
+This could allow retaining a fifth color (Purple) for the title screen.

 The configuration should be pre-set to the options closest to the arcade game experience.
 Possible options may include:
 - Number of balls: 1, 3, 5 (default), 7